quietfanatic/rvbench/README.md

   As with fused upper+lower instructions, these fused instructions can run in parallel with other instructions, but only if enough of them are compressed to overcome instruction fetch bandwidth.
-When you're saving/restoring caller-saved registers, try to do it with fusable instruction pairs.
+When you're saving/restoring caller-saved registers, try to do it with fusable load/store pairs.
 - Fused loads and stores can't run in parallel very well with other loads and stores.
 - Scalar loads and stores are the same speed regardless of data size.